 In Rome, the prestigious Accademia dei Lincei devoted a conference to such topic, and Sergio Frau explained his theory in front of many researchers, historians and archeologists such as Louis Godart, Mounir Bouchenaki, General Director of the ICCROM, and Mario Tozzi, geologist of the CNR, Consiglio Nazionale delle Ricerche, public agency aimed at promoting research on many fields.
 All the researchers agreed with Sergio Frau‘s thesis of placing Hercules Pillars on the Strait of Sicily as ancient Greek writers had claimed before Eratosthenes, but the theory that identifies Atlantis with Sardinia met the skepticism of Louis Godart, while the geologists of the CNR are on Frau’s side, confirming the tsunami that four centuries before Christ devastated the southern part of the island, bringing to an end the nuragic civilization and maybe the city of Atlantis.

 The research carried out so far is very convincing, both scientists and historians are more or less agreeing on moving the Pillars from Gibraltar and don’t rule out the possibility of associating Sardinia with Atlantis.
 The island fits this explanation also due to the presence in its past of a lost civilization, the nuragic, and geologists support Frau’s argument that one of the biggest nuraghi (Barumini) has been found under a thick layer of mud (after the tsunami).

 Land of mystery and unspoken customs, Sardinia never fails to charm travelers, as behind every corner there is something to be discovered.
-Apart from these researches, which I will keep following, I love to think this is true: how cool would it be to say I come from Atlantis?
+Apart from this research, which I will keep following, I love to think this is true: how cool would it be to say I come from Atlantis?